STOCKS

 We share our outlook for different sectors in Australia and highlight opportunities in 2026.

-New Morningstar research has revealed that the energy, healthcare and consumer sectors are undervalued (as of Nov 30, 2025), as valuations become more reasonable.
+New Morningstar research has revealed that the real estate, healthcare and technology sectors are undervalued (as of Mar 31, 2026), as surging oil prices and higher rates have reshuffled star ratings across our coverage.

 Skip to sector: